-There are many high-quality triggers on the market today and most deliver great results, even though they can be purchased at a surprisingly reasonable cost.
+There are many high-quality triggers on the market today and most help you to get beautiful pictures of lightning, even though they can be purchased at a surprisingly reasonable cost.
 I recommend searching on Amazon.com and comparing features and pricing to find the one that suits your needs.

+How to take photos of lightning and get the best results?
 If you're old-school like me, and enjoy surprises, taking lightning shots doesn't require anything more than a tripod and an SLR or DSLR.
-The trick is to stabilize your camera, point it in the general direction of the lighting activity and hold the shutter open to let those ultra-bright flashes record themselves on your film or sensor.
+The trick is to stabilize your camera, point it in the general direction of the lighting activity, and hold the shutter open to let those ultra-bright flashes record themselves on your film or sensor.

-The down side to this method is that it involves a lot of guesswork.
+The downside to this method is that it involves a lot of guesswork.
 Since lightning is unpredictable, there's no way to know how long you'll need to keep the shutter open to capture one or more strikes, so there's no real way to calculate your exposure.
-Too many strikes may overexpose the whole image.
-If you're framing buildings, a skyline or something else in the shot, it could be silhouetted by the bright flashes.
+Too many strikes may overexpose lightning pictures.
+If you're framing buildings, a skyline, or something else in the shot, it could be silhouetted by the bright flashes.
 You may also end up with a lot of frames with no strikes at all.

-Despite all of the above, it's possible to grab some really spectacular lightning shots with just some basic steps:
+Despite all of the above, it's possible to grab some really spectacular lightning photographs with just some basic steps:

 Obviously, the longer your shutter is open, the more light will be recorded, so you'll want to limit the exposure time.
 I prefer to use Bulb shutter mode, but you can set your shutter speed to 2 – 3 seconds and then judge the results as you capture lightning.